LAPD: Officer Pistol-Whipped After Suspect Entered Harbor Division Station, Grabbed Gun

 — MayorOfLA (@MayorOfLA) September 27, 2020

-The Los Angeles County Sheriff’s Department, which is currently investigating a shooting against two of its deputies in Compton, also sent out their condolences to the officer who was injured.
+The Los Angeles County Sheriff’s Department, which is currently investigating a shooting against two of its deputies in Compton, also sent out their thoughts.

 Our thoughts are with the officer @LapdHarborDiv who was in an Officer-Involved Shooting tonight.